robertkeizer/pouchdb-quorum/README.md

-PouchDB Plugin Seed
+PouchDB Quorum Plugin
 =====

 [![Build Status](https://travis-ci.org/robertkeizer/pouchdb-quorum.svg)](https://travis-ci.org/robertkeizer/pouchdb-quorum)

+This pulgin is <strong>not</strong> ready for use!
+It is still actively being developed.

 Usage
 --------

-This plugin is <strong>not</strong> ready for use!

 To use this plugin, include it after `pouchdb.js` in your HTML page: